firebuggirl/machine-learning-basics/6-test-model.md

           - `two` possible predicted classes: `yes` and `no`

-          - The classifier made a total of 231 predictions (e.g., 231 patients were being tested for the presence diabetes).
+          - The classifier made a total of 231 predictions (e.g., 231 patients were being tested for the presence of diabetes).

               - the classifier `predicted`: